 On how caste patriarchy in urban India hijacks and distorts the reality of gender violence.

 Many Delhiites have since grown fearful of their city’s public spaces.
-Opposition politicians, spotting an emotionally charged issue, promised to make Delhi safe for women.
-Campaigning for the BJP, Narendra Modi told Delhiites last year, ‘When you go out to vote, keep in mind "Nirbhaya" who became a victim of rape.’
-AAP’s Arvind Kejriwal even promised private security guards with ‘commando training’ in every neighborhood.
+Spotting an emotionally charged issue, opposition politicians promised to make Delhi safe for women.
+Campaigning for the Bharatiya Janata Party (BJP) in 2013, Narendra Modi told Delhiites, ‘When you go out to vote, keep in mind "Nirbhaya" who became a victim of rape.’
+The Aam Aadmi Party (AAP) convenor, Arvind Kejriwal, even promised private security guards with ‘commando training’ in every neighborhood.
 All this might suggest that a rape epidemic has broken out in Delhi’s streets, alleys, and buses.
 Mainstream media outlets in India and abroad seem to agree.

-Anyone trying to analyze the issue must at least ask: who are the rapists, where do they rape, and how common is rape in Delhi?
-The latest 2014 data on rape from Delhi Police is a great place to start, not the least because it challenges the conventional wisdom of Delhiites and their media and politicians.
+Anyone trying to analyze the issue must at least ask three questions: who are the rapists, where do they rape, and how common is rape in Delhi?
+The 2014 Delhi Police data on rape is a great place to start, not the least because it challenges the conventional wisdom of Delhiites and their media and politicians.
 It shows that, as in other countries and consistent with previous years in Delhi, men known to the victims commit the vast majority of rapes—96 percent in Delhi.
 These men include friends, neighbours, ‘relatives such as brother-in-law, uncle, husband or ex-husband and even father.’
 More than 80 percent of them rape inside the victim’s home or their own.
 Strangers commit only 4 percent of rapes, which are also likelier to be reported.
 Yet so many people fixate on this latter scenario and take it as proof that Delhi is unsafe for women to go out by themselves.

 Here is a powerful and insightful piece by a former Tamil Tiger woman who was recruited at 13 in the Sri Lankan civil war and served for 15 years.
 Also coming soon: my review of Samanth Subramanian’s new book: "This Divided Island: Stories from the Sri Lankan War".